Luka Doncic's Postseason Run A Testament To Rockets' Coach Stephen Silas

 Jalen Green

 Doncic understands what Silas can do for a young player of Green's stature.
-By Silas, Green has the blueprint for what helped Doncic, James and Stephen Curry surpass their All-Star potential.
+Due to Silas, Green has the blueprint for what helped Doncic, James and Stephen Curry surpass their All-Star potential.

 "He’s amazing," Doncic said in March.
 "He’s a great guy and a great coach.
 He helped me a lot.
 You guys saw how we played offense [under him].
 He’s just a great person.
 They better not get rid of him.
 He’s a great coach, and I think these young guys need him — for sure."

 James' first two seasons with the Cleveland Cavaliers were spent with Silas as an assistant coach.
-He reprised his role with the Golden State Warriors for five seasons — which included two with Curry.
+He replicated his role with the Golden State Warriors for five seasons — which included two years with Curry.